BMW X5 M SUV review

 Engines, drive & performance

 Like most modern performance cars, you'll need to choose your driving mode as you approach an inviting stretch of road.
 The X5 M has ‘Road’, ‘Sport’ and ‘Track’, along with individual settings that can be summoned by the prominent red 'M' buttons on the steering wheel.
 We found putting most settings in Sport but leaving the suspension in its softest Road mode worked best.

-The 4.4-litre twin-turbo V8 is a superb engine, getting this big SUV from 0-62mph in just 3.9 seconds, helped by frantic changes from the eight-speed automatic gearbox.
-There's a crescendo at the peak of each gear, quite unlike the linear and relentless pull of electric rivals like the Tesla Model X. It's made all the more exciting by a V8 soundtrack that's boosted through the speakers but sounds convincing enough.
+The 4.4-litre twin-turbo V8 is a mighty engine, getting this big SUV from 0-62mph in just 3.8 seconds, helped by frantic changes from the eight-speed automatic gearbox.
+There's a crescendo at the peak of each gear, quite unlike the linear and relentless pull of electric rivals like the Tesla Model X. It's not as characterful as the Range Rover Sport SVR's engine, though, with a rather artificial soundtrack pumped in through its speakers.
 With 616bhp, it has almost 50bhp more than the outgoing model and 73bhp more than a Porsche Cayenne Turbo.

-Perhaps the biggest compliment you can pay the X5 M, is that it doesn't feel its 2.3 tonnes.
-In corners it remains flat and has lots of grip, with plenty of power going to the rear wheels to ensure it feels balanced and resists understeer.
-The steering even feels fairly communicative - a rarity in modern performance SUVs - and is quick enough to help the X5 M's sense of agility.
+Perhaps the biggest compliment you can pay to the X5 M, is that it doesn't feel its 2.3 tonnes.
+In corners it remains flat and has lots of grip, with plenty of power going to the rear wheels to ensure its behaviour is balanced and almost free from understeer.
+Its steering is well weighted and reactive, but like most modern performance SUVs it doesn't flood your synapses with sensation - while it's quick enough to help the X5 M's sense of agility.

 Interior & comfort